mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Cases are Heard by Mississippi Juvenile Courts?

 All matters that concern persons below 18 years of age are heard at the Mississippi Youth Court.
-The youth court is charged with the responsibility of hearing matters that involves;
+The youth court is charged with the responsibility of hearing matters that involve:

 a) Offenses committed by a young person defined by law as a person, not older than18 and not younger than 7.
-According to the Youth Court, offenses committed by a child can be divided into three groups;
+According to the Youth Court, offenses committed by a child typically fall into three groups;

 Who is Eligible to View Juvenile Records in Mississippi

 Based on section 43–21–261 of the Mississippi Statutes Code, public members are not eligible to view juvenile records.
-The following are the group of people who are eligible to view juvenile records;
+The following are typically the groups of people who are eligible to view juvenile records:

 • Social agencies such as the Department of Child Protection, the Department of Employment Security

-• Agencies carrying out researches must obtain permission to access the records from the Youth Court Judge
+• Agencies carrying out research must obtain permission to access the records from the Youth Court Judge

 • The parent, guardian, or legal counsel to the child or young person